Mortgages

 These are the main lenders that offer self build mortgages:

-Their lending criteria varies and your personal circumstances will be taken into account.
-Some lenders offer interest only mortgages for the first 12 months, to help keep costs down in the first year.
+Some lenders may offer interest-only mortgages for the first 12 months, to help keep costs down in the first year.

 Compare mortgage rates & deals